lsprangers/lsprangers.github.io/docs/aws_sap/STORAGE.md

         - Apps that manage concurrent write ops
         - Must use FS that's cluster-aware
     - Each instance has full read and write permissions to the volume
+- Partitioned disks vs non-partitioned disks
+    - GPT vs MBR
+        - GPT = GUID Partition Table
+             GPT (GUID Partition Table) is the modern partitioning scheme.
+On Windows it supports up to 128 partitions per disk; MBR supports only 4 primary (or 3 + 1 extended)
+            - Use GPT when you need more than 4 partitions or disks larger than 2 TB.
+For “400 GB EBS, up to 10 partitions,” initialize as GPT
+        - MBR = Master Boot Record
+            - MBR is the older partitioning scheme.
+It supports up to 4 primary partitions per disk and disks up to 2 TB in size
+            - Use MBR when you need maximum compatibility with older operating systems.
+For “up to 2 TB EBS, up to 4 partitions,” initialize as MBR
+    - Partitioned disks need to be formatted and partitioned before use
+    - Non-partitioned disks can be used right away
+    - Linux uses `/dev/xvdf` naming convention
+    - Windows uses `xvdg` naming convention

 ### Amazon Data Lifecycle Manager
 - Automate creation, retention, and deletion of EBS snapshot and EBS backed AMI's